gxjakkap/parcetrace/README.md

 # Parcetrace

 A solution for Condominium juristic person for notifying tenants about their package/parcel arrival.
-(Hence Parcel+Trace = Parcetrace)
+(Parcel+Trace = Parcetrace)

 *This project is my school project for STEM Project 2022.
 This may or may not be discontinued after I passed this class.*